Study: Forested Watersheds Make More Fish Food

 Forested Watersheds Young-of-the-year yellow perch are caught with a seine net in a nearshore site at Daisy Lake, Sudbury, Ontario.
 (Credit: Andrew Tanentzap)

-It is an idyllic scene: A quiet lake, two miles long and a tenth of that in width, resting between the forested slopes of Northern Ontario.
+Daisy Lake is an idyllic landscape: A quiet lake, two miles long and a tenth of that in width, resting between the forested slopes of Northern Ontario.
+The scenic location of the lake is what led it to be chosen as a research site for a 2014 study looking at the effects of forest cover and loss on lake fish.

 “The driving question in our mind was, ‘What’s going to happen when land changes?’” said Andrew Tanentzap, lead author of the study and a lecturer at the University of Cambridge.